rosmed/rosmed.github.io/ismr2019/main.md

 - [Links](#links)
 - [Contact](#contact)

 # Overview

-The goal of this half-day hands-on tutorial is to learn how to integrate medical image computing software into a system for image-guided robot-assisted interventions, in which 2D/3D medical images are used for planning, navigation, monitoring, and validation.
+The goal of this hands-on tutorial is to learn how to integrate medical image computing software into a system for image-guided robot-assisted interventions, in which 2D/3D medical images are used for planning, navigation, monitoring, and validation.
 Examples of such robot-assisted systems include image-guided robotic needle-guide systems and surgical CAD/CAM systems.
-Those systems often require a wide range of image computing capabilities such as segmentation of anatomical structures, registration of multiple images, 2D/3D image visualization, image-based planning, and data sharing with the robot controller and the hospital’s picture archiving and communication systems (PACS).
-Integration of a solid medical image computing platform into a robotic system is becoming more important than ever with the growing interest in AI-based treatment planning and guidance.
-However, the engineering effort to implement those features is often underestimated in academic research due to limited engineering resources or the scope of the project.
-Fortunately, many of those features have already been implemented and validated in the research community and often distributed as open-source software.
+Those systems often require a wide range of image computing features such as segmentation of anatomical structures, registration of multiple images, 2D/3D image visualization, image-based planning, and data sharing with the robot controller and the hospital’s picture archiving and communication systems (PACS).
+However, the engineering effort to implement those features is often ignored or underestimated in academic research due to limited engineering resources or the scope of the project.
+Fortunately, many of those features have already been implemented and validated by other researchers in the research community and often provided as open-source software toolkits.
 Therefore it has become essential for academic researchers to take advantage of those existing tools and incorporate them into their own research instead of reinventing the wheel.

-Following our successful hands-on tutorial hosted at ISMR 2019 and the continued demand for the training materials which was made available online, the team is planning a hands-on tutorial with new contents featuring up-to-date software platforms and AI-based planning/guidance.
-Like the previous tutorial, the session will consist of presentations by several experts in the field, followed by a hands-on tutorial.
-The presentations will review the software systems for image-guided robot-assisted interventions with real-world use-cases in the context of academic research.
-In the tutorial session, the participants will build a system for image-guided robot-assisted interventions on their own laptop computers using state-of-the-art research platforms for medical imaging and robotics, namely 3D Slicer 4.13 and Robot Operating System 2 (ROS2).
-The two platforms will be integrated using an open network communication protocol, OpenIGTLink.
-Then the participant will build a demo system that allows a user to plan a procedure on a 3D image using AI-based segmentation, execute the plan using a virtual robot, and visualize the 3D model of the robot along with reformatted images of the patient as feedback.
-At the end of the tutorial, the participants are expected to have a working demo system on their laptops, which could potentially be used as a template for their own research project.
+The session will consist of presentations by several experts in the field, followed by a hands-on tutorial.
+The presentations will overview the software systems for image-guided robot-assisted interventions with real-world use-cases in the context of academic research.
+In the tutorial session, the participants will build a system for image-guided robot-assisted interventions on their own laptop computers using popular research platforms for medical imaging and robotics, namely 3D Slicer and Robot Operating System (ROS).
+The two platforms will be seamlessly integrated using an open network communication protocol OpenIGTLink.
+Then the participant will build a demo system that allows a user to plan a procedure on a 3D image, execute the plan using a virtual robot, and visualize the feedback from the robot with the 3D image.
+At the end of the tutorial, the participants are expected to have a working demo system on their laptop, which could potentially be used as a template for their own research project.
-The workshop will be organized in conjunction with a separate half-day workshop on “Image-guided percutaneous interventions” which will feature a number of talks from experts in this research field.
-Participants who attend both workshops can gain knowledge about ongoing research topics and hands-on skills to tackle the existing problems.

 **Keywords**: Image-guided interventions, Navigation, Open-source software, Software-hardware integration, Surgical CAD/CAM